acoupi/acoupi/docs/explanation/architecture.md

 ## Our tools

-To prioritize robustness and reliability, _acoupi_ leverages a selection of established tools and frameworks, entrusting complex functionalities to battle-tested solutions.
+To prioritise robustness and reliability, _acoupi_ leverages a selection of established tools and frameworks, entrusting complex functionalities to battle-tested solutions.
 The _acoupi_ package is built upon a foundation of other Python packages.
-The most crucial packages and their functions are summarized below.
+The most crucial packages and their functions are summarised below.
 For detailed information about each package, please refer to their respective documentation.

 - [uv](https://docs.astral.sh/uv/): Manages package dependencies and the development process.